Beating the spectroscopic Rayleigh limit via post-processed heterodyne detection: Summary

 \section{Summary}

-In this study, we have experimentally demonstrated the super-resolving measurement of two spectral lines for two different optical states: thermal and phase-averaged coherent.
-Our experimental setup, which involved the use of an AOM and an arbitrary signal generator, allowed us to encode the desired EM field envelope, which was subsequently measured by a simple heterodyne sensor.

-Our data analysis, based on numerical decomposition of measured quadrature distributions into first Hermite-Gauss modes, enables estimating frequency separations and temporal and spectral centroid positions as well as average photon numbers from a single measurement set.
+In this study, we have experimentally demonstrated the heterodyne super-resolving measurement of two spectral lines for two different optical states: thermal and phase-averaged coherent.
+Our data analysis, based on numerical decomposition of measured quadrature distributions into first HG modes, enables estimating frequency separations and temporal and spectral centroid positions as well as average photon numbers from a single measurement set.
 The achieved precision of estimation was found to be in line with CRB derived for this measurement scheme, validating the effectiveness of our method for achieving spectral superresolution.
 It is important to note that our method requires many photons per mode.
 While this may limit its applicability in certain scenarios, there are cases where this requirement can be met, and superresolution can be effectively achieved.
 These include optomechanical systems where mechanical modes are usually probed with a coherent light \cite{Tsaturyan2017} or lasing microstructures \cite{Jaffrennou2010}.

 In conclusion, our work contributes to ongoing efforts to overcome the fundamental constraints of state-of-the-art spectrometers, offering a more accessible and practical means of achieving spectral superresolution.
 This has potential applications in various scientific disciplines where fine spectral discrimination plays a pivotal role.
 In particular, our data analysis method may be readily applied in heterodyne spectroscopy setups which have so far used power spectral densities to recover properties of relevant spectral lines.